ue22-p24/web/notebooks/63-vite-nb.md

 ## how to use it ?

-with most of the activities / exercises contained in this course, you will just need to run
+with most of the activities / exercises contained in this course, you will just need to run (in the right folder of course)

 ```bash
 npx vite